 Deemed Assets: These are assets, though not legally belonging to the assessee, are clubbed as his assets while computing his net wealth

-- Interest of assessee in the asset of a firm/ Association of Person where he is a partner or member
+- Interest of assessee in the asset of a firm/association of people where he is a partner or member.

 - Impartible assets held by assessee